How does HDR work on TV? HDR vs SDR vs Resolution Explained.

 This combination of high contrast and high color volume will enable it to deliver an excellent HDR performance on the screen.

-High Dynamic Range, as the name implies, expands the dynamic range of the picture, i.e., widens the range of the color and contrast of a TV to deliver a more lively experience.
+High Dynamic Range, as the name implies, expands the dynamic range of the picture, i.e., widens the range of the color, contrast and brightness of a TV.

-But, if you compare them with an expensive model with the same HDR label, you will notice a tremendous difference in their HDR performance.
+If you compare a cheap 4K TV with an expensive one with the same HDR label, you will notice a tremendous difference in their HDR performance.

 For a good HDR performance, high peak brightness, high color accuracy, as well as high contrast ratio, is a must for a TV.